 What if you could chat with your “things” as easily as you chat with your friends?

-With operations in Singapore, the UAE, India, Europe, and the US, Unified Inbox’s UnificationEngine™ platform brings together Artificial Intelligence with IoT and unified messaging to enable people to message their things as easily as they message their friends, on the communications channels they use most — and without the need for an additional app!
+With operations in Singapore, New Zealand, the UAE, India, Europe, and the US, Unified Inbox’s UnificationEngine™ platform brings together Artificial Intelligence with IoT and unified messaging to enable people to voice and text message their chatbots and things as easily as they message their friends, on the communications channels they use most — and without the need for additional apps or external hardware!

 Unified Inbox.
 Simply Communicate.